juliusdanek/julius-website/lanyon-julius/_drafts/choosing-the-right-investor.md

 ## What matters when choosing the source of money

 In this section I will highlight a few findings without going into depth and numbers in every heading.
-I highly recommend reading [this report on VC trends](http://www.ey.com/Publication/vwLUAssets/Global_venture_capital_insights_and_trends_2014/$FILE/EY_Global_VC_insights_and_trends_report_2014.pdf) that is the source for many of my insights.
+I highly recommend reading [this report on VC trends](http://www.ey.com/Publication/vwLUAssets/Global_venture_capital_insights_and_trends_2014/$FILE/EY_Global_VC_insights_and_trends_report_2014.pdf) that is the source for many of the numbers that I cite.

 ### Region